Corona claims 75 more lives, infects 3,842 in 24 hours

-ISLAMABAD: The national tally of total active COVID-19 cases was recorded as 89,334, one of the highest during fourth wave of pandemic on Sunday with 3,842 more people testing positive for the deadly virus and 3,477 people recovering from the disease during the last 24 hours.
+ISLAMABAD: The national tally of total active COVID-19 cases was recorded at 89,334, one of the highest during the fourth wave of pandemic on Sunday with 3,842 more people testing positive for the deadly virus and 3,477 people recovering from the disease during the last 24 hours.

-75 corona patients have died during past 24 hours, 70 of whom were under treatment in the hospitals and five of them were perished in their respective quarantines or homes, according to the latest update issued by the National command and Operation Centre (NCOC).
+Some 75 corona patients died during the past 24 hours, 70 of whom were under treatment in hospitals and five of them perished in their respective quarantines or homes, according to the latest update issued by the National Command and Operation Centre (NCOC).

-Most of the deaths occurred in Sindh followed by Punjab.
-Out of the total 75 deaths occurred, 28 of them were under treatment on ventilators.

-The maximum Oxygen beds (alternate oxygen providing facility other than ventilator administered as per medical requirement of COVID patient) was also occupied in four major cities of Abbottabad 75 percent, Swat 83 percent, Swabi 67 percent, and Peshawar 52 percent.
+The maximum oxygen beds (alternate oxygen providing facility other than ventilator administered as per medical requirement of COVID patient) was also occupied in four major cities, Abbottabad 75 percent, Swat 83 percent, Swabi 67 percent, and Peshawar 52 percent.

-Around 496 ventilators were occupied elsewhere in the country while no COVID affected person was on ventilator in Balochistan and Azad Jammu and Kashmir (AJK).

 Since the pandemic broke out, a total of 1,123,812 cases were detected that also included the perished, recovered and under treatment COVID-19 patients so far, including AJK 30,597, Balochistan 31,819, GB 9,617, ICT 96,030, KP 156,365, Punjab 379,574 and Sindh 419,810.
 About 24,923 deaths were recorded in country since the eruption of the contagion.